-Knowledge, expertise and trust are crucial pillars of the service of PNO Consultants B.V. and the other group companies affiliated to the PNO Group holding B.V.
+Knowledge, expertise, and trust are crucial pillars of the service of PNO Consultants B.V. and the other group companies affiliated to the PNO Group holding B.V.
 We are committed to giving you clarity on how we handle your personal data.
-PNO operates under the names PNO Consultants, CiaoTech, PNO Participation, PNO Innovation, PNO GrantTools, ffiqs, ttopstart, INNFLOW, Nehem, EGEN, InventiveNL, ARTTIC, ARTTIC Innovation, FZulG, InnovationPlace, Grant Assurance and AdoptIdee.
-In this Privacy Statement we inform you about our approach to handling and processing of personal data.
+PNO operates under the names PNO Consultants, CiaoTech, PNO Participation, PNO Innovation, PNO GrantTools, ffiqs, ttopstart, INNFLOW, Nehem, EGEN, InventiveNL, ARTTIC, ARTTIC Innovation, FZulG, InnovationPlace, Grant Assurance, and AdoptIdee.
+In this Privacy Statement, we inform you about our approach to handling and processing personal data.

 Rijswijk, March 1st, 2021

 1. Contact details

 PNO Group holding B.V.
 (PNO Consultants B.V. / PNO) is the controller and is located at Laan van Zuid Hoorn 15, 2289 DC in Rijswijk.
 You can contact us by at +31 (0) 88-838 13 81, by e-mail at gdpr[at]pno[dot]group.